drym-org/dia-old-abe/evaluation/pricing/rationale.md

 Update (Apr 28, 2023): The reasoning here was extended to include an estimate of fresh labor (ref. the cost analysis), yielding a current value of USD 32375.
+To that was added the USD 38 increase in valuation that had occurred as a result of prior investment up to that point (taking the valuation from the original cost of $8750 to $8788), yielding $32,413.

 TL;DR: we set the valuation at the estimated cost (USD 8750) -- which we agreed was a fair lower bound on valuation -- and set the market price as zero, so that every payment to the project counts fully as an investment.